ashlynmay/ashlynmay.github.io/README.md

 The projects displayed here are imported from a project_name.md file into a sequal database based upon the content in each line of the file.
 If you want to see more projects for a given language, you can click the button below the featured projects, which will then display all projects of that language.

 If someone needs to contact me though, they can find all the information they need to in the contact me page of the website.
-It has a button to email me as well as
+It has a button to email me as well as various social medias you can

 ...